milvus-io/milvus-docs/site/en/userGuide/manage_collection.md

 <div class="alert note">
 <ul>
   <li>You can create collections only after <a href="manage_connection.md">connecting to Milvus server</a>.</li>
   <li>The collection to create must contain a primary key field.
-INT64 is the only supported data type for the primary key field in current version of Milvus.</li>
+INT64 is the only supported data type for the primary key field in current release of Milvus.</li>
   </ul>
 </div>